peteroupc/MailLib/api/com.upokecenter.mail.Message.md

     public Message RemoveHeader(String name)

-<p>Removes all instances of the given header field from this message.
+<p>Removes all instances of the specified header field from this message.
 If
  this is a multipart message, the header field is not removed from its body part headers.
 A basic case-insensitive comparison is used.
 (Two strings are equal in such a comparison, if they match after converting the basic